gaussic/keras-en-backup/sources/callbacks.md

 __Arguments__

-monitor: quantity to be monitored.
+- __monitor__: quantity to be monitored.
-min_delta: minimum change in the monitored quantity to qualify as an improvement, i.e. an absolute change of less than min_delta, will count as no improvement.
+- __min_delta__: minimum change in the monitored quantity to qualify as an improvement, i.e. an absolute change of less than min_delta, will count as no improvement.
-patience: number of epochs with no improvement after which training will be stopped.
+- __patience__: number of epochs with no improvement after which training will be stopped.
-verbose: verbosity mode.
+- __verbose__: verbosity mode.
-mode: one of {auto, min, max}.
+- __mode__: one of {auto, min, max}.
 In `min` mode, training will stop when the quantity monitored has stopped decreasing; in `max` mode it will stop when the quantity monitored has stopped increasing; in `auto` mode, the direction is automatically inferred from the name of the monitored quantity.
-baseline: Baseline value for the monitored quantity to reach.
+- __baseline__: Baseline value for the monitored quantity to reach.
     Training will stop if the model doesn't show improvement over the baseline.
-restore_best_weights: whether to restore model weights from the epoch with the best value of the monitored quantity.
+- __restore_best_weights__: whether to restore model weights from the epoch with the best value of the monitored quantity.
     If False, the model weights obtained at the last step of training are used.

 ----

 <span style="float:right;">[[source]](https://github.com/keras-team/keras/blob/master/keras/callbacks.py#L574)</span>